 This is one of the most essential steps on how to start a laundry business.
 Permits and licenses largely depend on your state’s law.

-Apart from getting the store permit, you might need a health permit that if you decide to have a snack bar as well.
+Apart from getting the store permit, you might need a health permit if you decide to have a snack bar as well.
 Also, if you are doing deliveries you’ll need a permit for your van.

 Since business permits differ from state to state, I would recommend that you consult a business lawyer on the specifics.